vivekgautham/vivekgautham.github.io/_posts/2020-10-28-matching-algorithm.md

 ![Cartesian Matching Algorithm](https://i.ibb.co/JBy2Lkr/aww-board.png)

 So, we take those two out and add [5, 6] to our list of matches.
-Algorithm proceeds like this until we are left with one or zero input data.
+We keep going until we are left with one or zero input data.

 Here is the Cpp code that implements the above logic.